wso2/docs-choreo-dev/en/docs/testing/test-websocket-endpoints-via-the-websocket-console.md

 5. Select the required endpoint from the **Endpoint** list.

     !!! note
-        - The **Network Visibility** of an endpoint is set in the **endpoints.yaml**.
+        - The **Network Visibility** of an endpoint is set in the **endpoints.yaml** file.
 You can set it to **Public**, **Organization**, or **Project**.
-        - If you have set the **Network Visibility** of the endpoint in the **endpoints.yaml** to **Public**, continue with step 7.
+        - If you have set the **Network Visibility** of the endpoint to **Public**, proceed to step 7.
-        - If you have set the **Network Visibility** of the endpoint in the **endpoints.yaml** to **Organization**, the WebSocket endpoint will not be invokable from outside the organization.
-In this instance, for testing purposes, Choreo allows you to generate a temporay test URL that will be active for 15 minutes.
-Execute step 6 to generate the temporary URL.
+        - If you have set the **Network Visibility** of the endpoint to **Organization**, it won't be accessible from outside the organization.
+For testing, Choreo allows you to generate a temporary URL that remains active for 15 minutes.
+Follow step 6 to generate the URL.

-6. If the **Network Visibility** of the endpoint is set to **Organization**, click on **Generate URL** to generate a temporary test URL that will be active for 15 minutes.
-Else, skip this step.
+6. If the **Network Visibility** of the endpoint is set to **Organization**, click **Generate URL** to generate a temporary test URL valid for 15 minutes.
+Otherwise, skip this step.

     !!! note
-        The temporay test URL will be available **only for 15 minutes** and it will get expired after.
-You can deactivate the test URL by clicking on the **Deactivate URL** button.
+        The temporary test URL is valid for 15 minutes and will expire after that.
+If you want to manually deactivate it, click **Deactivate URL**.

     ![WebSocket Console](../assets/img/testing/websocket-console.png){.cInlineImage-full}

 7. Expand the channel you want to test.

-8. Click connect.
-You can see the connection status in output logs.
+8. Click **Connect** to establish a connection.
+The connection status will be displayed in the output logs.

-9. Send and recieve messages to and from the deployed Service.
+9. Send and receive messages to and from the deployed service.

     !!! note
-         The maximum connection duration is limited to 15 Minuites and the connection will be terminated after.
-You can retry creating a connection by clicking the Connect Button.
+         The maximum connection duration is 15 minutes.
+After that, the connection terminates.
+To reconnect, click **Connect** again.